margotdarby/nestapress/README.md

 ### Customisable, responsive blogging theme for the Nesta CMS.

 NestaPress is a theme for Nesta, a [Ruby CMS](http://effectif.com/nesta).
-It is designed and built by Jake Rayson as a general purpose blogging theme for his webiste <http://www.jrayson.co.uk>, incorporating such delights as:
+It is (being) designed and built by Jake Rayson as a general purpose blogging theme for his webiste <http://www.jrayson.co.uk>, incorporating such delights as:

 * Responsive, HTML5, blah de blah